-Christmas is a holiday of merriment and relaxation for many, but it's also a time of year when you should exercise plenty of care and caution when it comes to your pup.
+Christmas is a holiday of merriment and relaxation for many, but it's also a time of year when you should exercise plenty of care and caution when it comes to your dog.
 Don't allow the holiday spirit and sometimes hectic pace to ever interfere with household pet safety.
 For instance, pine needles and dogs don't mix well.
 The needles of Christmas trees, while festive, can be hazardous to pets — and can make your pet ill, possibly causing digestive tract issues or throat obstruction.

 Needles from Christmas trees can lead to intestinal blockage, and also can do the same to the throat.
-Christmas tree needles are extremely pointy and are often extremely small, too.
-As a result, your pet consuming them can sometimes cause throat obstruction -- definitely not something you want on Christmas or any other day of the year, for that matter.
-If this happens to your dog's throat, you might notice him experiencing problems swallowing.
+Christmas tree needles are extremely pointy and are often extremely small.
+If your pet consumes them, they can cause throat obstruction — definitely not something you want on Christmas or any other day.

 Christmas tree needles aren't only hazards for dogs' mouths, but also for their paws.
 If a lot of these needles are lingering on the floor, you run the risk of them getting trapped on your pet's paws, a seriously uncomfortable and painful situation for him.

-Apart from the needles, other things that are related to Christmas trees can also pose potential health problems to your cutie.
-Avoid allowing your pet to lap up the water that is situated at the bottom of the tree.
-This water, which is sometimes full of bacteria, can lead to possible throwing up, diarrhea, oral sores and decreased appetites in dogs.
-Remember, the water is possibly toxic with all of the chemicals that could be part of it.
-Make sure that your tree water always has a sturdy top.
-If your pet drinks Christmas tree water, contact your veterinarian immediately.
+In addition to pine needles, other things related to Christmas trees can pose health problems for your pet.
+For instance, do not allowing your pet to drink the water that is at the bottom of the tree.
+This water, which is sometimes full of bacteria, can lead to possible throwing up, diarrhea, oral sores, and decreased appetites in dogs.